Q&A with Parity’s new CTO, Fredrik Harrysson

 How does your role as co-host of Zero Knowledge Podcast inform your development perspective?

 The podcast started as just a little side project when I started coding on the Ethereum client and I was looking for good discussions from a developer’s point of view.
 It’s grown over time and now Anna Rose, my co-host, manages most of it, but it’s a great excuse for me to spend a few hours every week talking to different projects in this space, taking the time to listen and learn from others, which I think is extremely important.

 Gavin has been very influential in how I think about blockchain, as well as many others in this space that I trust and look up to.
 Blockchain has already had a huge influence on currency, but the space outside of cryptocurrencies has really just started being explored and it’s hard to tell exactly how large that space will become.

-There seems to be two fundamental use-cases for blockchain today: decentralising things across the world, like currency and other assets, and removing trust and middlemen in a known environment, like consortium chains.
-I think in the future the gap between these two needs to close and the consortium environment needs to be able to communicate with the rest of the world for the fully decentralised vision to come true.
+There seems to be two fundamental use-cases for blockchain today: decentralizing things across the world, like currency and other assets, and removing trust and middlemen in a known environment, like consortium chains.
+I think in the future the gap between these two needs to close and the consortium environment needs to be able to communicate with the rest of the world for the fully decentralized vision to come true.